rwilliams58/onnx/docs/Operators.md

 <dl>
 <dt><tt>T</tt> : tensor(float16), tensor(float), tensor(double)</dt>
-<dd>Constrain input and output types to float tensors.</dd>
+<dd>Constrains input and output types to float tensors.</dd>
 </dl>

 ### <a name="Clip"></a><a name="clip">**Clip**</a>

-  Clip operator limits the given input within an interval.
+  The Clip operator limits the given input within an interval.
 The interval is specified with arguments 'min' and 'max'.
 They default to numeric_limits::lowest() and numeric_limits::max() respectively.
 The clipping operation can be done in in-place fashion too, where the input and output blobs